 Unhappy human beings, who put everything in order,

 Place labels with names on absolutely real trees,

 On the innocent earth itself, which is so much greener

 (translation by Richard Zenith, in Fernando Pessoa & Co.)

-After reading this poem I find that it affects the way I look at a tree, or any natural phenomenon, and how each tree, or bush or flower is its one distinct self, which is obscured by mental and visual static when we add an abstraction to its description.
-Language can cast invisible expectations on what we think we simply see, as if seeing was simple!
+After reading this poem, I find that it affects the way I look at a tree, or any natural phenomenon, and how each tree or bush or flower is its one distinct self, which is obscured by mental and visual static when we add an abstraction to its description.
+Language can cast invisible expectations on what we think we simply see, as if seeing were simple!
 I thought I knew what a tree looked like.

 Pessoa’s poem took me someplace I might never have otherwise arrived at.
 The best writing, whether non-fiction, fiction or poetry, is potentially a type of travel writing, and a reader experiences a complex imaginative work as a form of travel.
 Every work of literature should offer a journey, the challenge of an interior mapping that might lead a reader to him or herself.
 Writing that travels is the literature of any reader’s need for an inner journey.

-My favorite city in the world is Lisbon, and it’s a marvelous town to wander, especially with its winding streets and distinctive neighborhoods, nestled among many hills.
-Throughout the city you will come upon what is known as a miradouro (“golden view”), a small park or plaza on an urban ridge overlooking the vast expanse of Lisbon, each one a new perspective on a city whose beauty keeps changing.
+My favorite city in the world is Lisbon.
+It’s a marvelous town to wander, especially with its winding streets and distinctive neighborhoods, nestled among many hills.
+Throughout the city, you will come upon what is known as a miradouro (“golden view”), a small park or plaza on an urban ridge overlooking the vast expanse of Lisbon, each one a new perspective on a city whose beauty keeps changing.

 These vistas remind me of places I’ve been in my reading life that expanded my perspective, that helped me to see anew what I thought I had already seen or thought I understood.
 What follows here is a small collection of miradouros I’ve come upon in some of my favorite books.